 The Unemployment Insurance (UI) program provides temporary income for workers who are unemployed through no fault of their own and who are either looking for another job, have a definite recall to their jobs within 6 weeks of the last day worked, or are in approved training.
 The funding for unemployment insurance benefits comes from taxes paid by employers.
 Workers do not pay any costs.
 Eligibility for benefits is determined based on past wages, reason for job separation, and availability and job search requirements.
 Claims are effective on the date they are filed and are not retroactive to the last day worked.

 Georgia 2012 House Bill 347 amended Code Section 34-8-193 of Georgia Employment Security Law to create an adjustable number of maximum weeks of regular Unemployment Insurance (UI) eligibility to range from 14 to 20 weeks based upon a designated average statewide unemployment rate.
 The maximum number of weeks will change twice each calendar year dependent upon the average statewide unemployment rate published for April and October.
-The designated average statewide unemployment rate in April was 8.2 percent.
-Therefore, for claims filed July 1, 2013 through December 31, 2013, the maximum number of UI weeks payable is 18 weeks.
+The designated average statewide unemployment rate in October was 8.1percent.
+Therefore, for claims filed January 1, 2014 through June 30, 2014, the maximum number of UI weeks payable is 18 weeks.

-Emergency Unemployment Compensation (EUC) is currently available under federal law however; State Extended Benefits (SEB) is currently not available under state or federal law.
+Emergency Unemployment Compensation (EUC) is currently not available under federal law.
+State Extended Benefits (SEB) is currently not available under state or federal law.

 File an Unemployment Insurance Claim